fanzhuyifan/kde-git/README.md

 ## Setting up chroot

-You are advised to build the packages in a chroot, and only install them on your system after they have been built successfully.
+Building the packages in a chroot is strongly recommended.
+The packages should be installed at the same time, when all of them have been built successfully.
 ```bash
 source src/prefix.sh
 mkarchroot -C <pacman.conf> -M <makepkg.conf> $CHROOT/root base-devel devtools parallel